angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-setting-up-an-amazon-ebook.md

 **Pricing**

-If you intend to enroll in KDP Select and also list a paperback you are required to list your eBook price at least 25% lower than the paperback price.
+If you intend to enroll in KDP Select and also list a paperback you are required to list your eBook price at least 20% lower than the paperback price.

+You will also select your royalty option when setting your price, which can be 70% or 35%.
+You can find more details about these options [here](https://kdp.amazon.com/en_US/help/topic/G200644210), but essentially you can select 70% if you are enrolled in KDP as well as meeting a few other requirements noted in the link provided.
+Otherwise, you must select 35%.

 **Listing**